Skip to main content

 Is your bra harming your health?

-What you're wearing underneath your clothes could have more of an impact on your well-being - both physical and mental - than you think.
-We investigate whether a bad-fitting bra can hinder your health.
+What you're wearing underneath your clothes could have more of an impact on your physical - and mental - wellbeing than you think.
+We explore the possible consequences of wearing a bra that doesn't fit you properly.

-Many women have a years-old bra, now slightly stretched or discoloured, that they love for how comfortable it is.
-You might also have a bra that you haven't been able to wear more than once because it doesn't feel right - maybe the wires poke in or there's too much padding.
+You may have a years-old bra, now slightly stretched or discoloured, that you love for how comfortable it is.
+You might also have a bra you've been unable to wear more than once because it doesn't feel right - maybe the wires poke into your skin, or there's too much padding.

-Research has shown that as many as 80% of us are wearing the wrong bra for our bodies, but why does it matter?
+Research has shown that around 8 in 10 of us are wearing the wrong bra for our bodies - but why does it matter?

 Continue reading below